gatehill/imposter-cli/docs/config.md

   # note: this is generally only used by other tools
   distroDir: "/path/to/unpacked/distro"

+# List of plugins to install
+plugins:
+- store-dynamodb
+- store-redis

 # Plugin configuration
 plugin:
-  # directory holding plugin files
+  # override the directory holding plugin files
   dir: "/path/to/dir"

   # base directory holding versioned directories for plugin files (default: "$HOME/.imposter/plugins")